Hosepipe Temporary Use Ban - Q & A for customers

 Schedule 5, paragraph 20.(1) of The Water Act 1991

-We have a plan for periods of dry weather.
+We have a drought plan for periods of dry weather.
 This involves using the large volume of water in Sulby reservoir to supplement supplies to Douglas and the South.
 However, we cannot plan for very long periods of dry weather.
-This summer has been one of the driest on record.
+Spring this year has been unusually dry with rainfall deficits in January, March, April and June.
+July is expected to experience a rainfall deficit too, with rainfall already below average.

-If we have normal winter/autumn rainfall then water stocks will be restored.
+If we have normal winter/autumn rainfall then water stocks will be restored as the reservoirs recover very quickly.

-The ban is in place 24/7 until further notice.
-We can’t say for certain how long it will last, but the ban would need to be in place until we receive significant rainfall and our reservoir levels return to normal.
+The ban will be in place 24/7 from 00:01 on 29 July until further notice.
+We can’t say for certain how long it will last, but the ban will need to be in place until we receive significant rainfall and our reservoir levels are healthy.

 Obviously, we can’t predict the weather but we will not have the ban in place any longer than is absolutely necessary.
 We will be closely monitoring this and will keep everyone updated.

-In the short term, the two spells of sometimes heavy rain on the weekend of 28-29 July will only give a little bit of short-term respite but will essentially make no strategic difference to the water stock levels or the following prospect of the resumption of mostly warm / very warm & generally drier weather for August & beyond.
+In the short term, short spells of even heavy rain will only give a little bit of short-term respite and is more beneficial to gardens.
+It will make no strategic difference to the water stock levels due to the dry ground absorbing the majority of downpours.
+Evaporation due to the warm ground also has to be taken into consideration.

-We’re not encouraging either the public or our employees to spy on their neighbours or report those breaching the ban, our ultimate aim is to save water and protect our supplies, so if we can ask people to think about using water wisely first, that’s always our best option.
+We are not encouraging either the public or our employees to spy on their neighbours, our ultimate aim is to save water and protect our supplies, so if we can ask people to think about using water wisely first, that’s always our best option.
 Part of our job is to increase understanding about why we’ve had to take this step and it’s sometimes that people may just not be aware.

 If your water is not provided by us and you enjoy a private source from either a dug well or drilled borehole on your property, then how you choose to utilise such water and for what purposes is solely at your discretion.